National Work Zone Awareness Week 2021

 Facts About Work Zone Accidents

-Perhaps most discouraging is the fact that these deaths are often preventable.
+Notably, these deaths are often preventable.
 Construction zones are known to be dangerous.
-Certain measures – such as posting signs, reducing speed limits, and using physical barriers – are put into place to protect both construction workers and the people driving through work zones.
-Yet, despite these steps, hundreds of deaths occur every year.
-This fact is why it is so important for drivers to understand exactly what makes work zones so dangerous – and more importantly, what steps they need to take to prevent accidents in these highly dangerous areas.
+Taking certain measures, such as posting signs, reducing speed limits, and using physical barriers, can help protect both construction workers and the people driving through work zones.
+Yet, despite these steps, fatal accidents still occur every year.
+This fact is why it is so important for drivers to understand exactly what makes work zones so dangerous and, more importantly, what steps they can take to prevent accidents in these highly dangerous areas.

 Why Are Work Zones So Dangerous?